-Speakers include: Ute Meta Bauer (MIT); Shelley Bernstein (Brooklyn Museum); Suzanne Cotter (Abu Dhabi Project, Guggenheim Museum); Tom Finkelpearl (Queens Museum of Art); Eungie Joo (New Museum); Weng Choy Lee (School of the Art Institute of Chicago); Chus Martinez (dOCUMENTA ); Rodrigo Moura (Inhotim); Hans Ulrich Obrist (Serpentine Gallery); Yasmil Raymond (Dia Art Foundation); Ralph Rugoff (Hayward Gallery); Nato Thompson (Creative Time); Christine Tohme (Ashkal Awan); Anton Vidokle (e-flux); and more.
+Speakers include: Ute Meta Bauer (MIT); Shelley Bernstein (Brooklyn Museum); Suzanne Cotter (Abu Dhabi Project, Guggenheim Museum); Tom Finkelpearl (Queens Museum of Art); Eungie Joo (New Museum); Weng Choy Lee (School of the Art Institute of Chicago); Chus Martinez (dOCUMENTA ); Rodrigo Moura (Inhotim); Hans Ulrich Obrist (Serpentine Gallery); Yasmil Raymond (Dia Art Foundation); Ralph Rugoff (Hayward Gallery); Nato Thompson (Creative Time); Christine Tohme (Ashkal Awan); and Anton Vidokle (e-flux).

 Discussion topics include:

 For many curators and artists working today, the exhibition no longer serves as the culminating manifestation of their work.
 For some, it is merely one step along a trajectory of research and planning.
 For others it has become an entirely dispensable model.
 This discussion will focus on alternative modes of curatorial activity and the expanded notion of what constitutes an exhibition.

 Speakers: Ute Meta Bauer, Hans Ulrich Obrist, Anton Vidokle